 Roosevelt High School played an important role in the East L.A.
 Chicano Student Walkouts of 1968, which mark their 50th anniversary in March.
 LAUSD has a unique opportunity to preserve the buildings where this history happened.
 Doing so enlivens history, social studies, geography, ethnic studies, and other subjects for current and future generations of Roosevelt High School students and others who are interested in learning about the histories of Boyle Heights, the Chicano Movement, and Los Angeles.

-When people think of Roosevelt High School, they think of R Building, and the important events and memories that are associated with it.
+When people think of Roosevelt High School, they think of the R Building and the important events and memories associated with it.
 Retaining the R Building would not lessen the various upgrades planned throughout the campus.